 What is a Crypto Scam, in the First Place?

 Admittedly, DeFi scams have been around for as long as decentralized finance was a thing - this is probably not a surprise to most.
-However, there are actually quite a few different types of crypto scams out there.
+However, there are actually quite a few different types of crypto scams out there - not all of them try to gain access to your private keys or seed phrases (hint - they're not the same thing!).

 While we’ll be focussing on a rather specific niche of DeFi scams in this article, it’s worth going over some of the more-common malicious activities that you might come across.
 After all, once you’re aware of how to spot crypto scams, you’ll be able to successfully avoid them, as well.

-In many cases, scammers will try to make you install some sort of program on your computer.
+In many cases, DeFi and NFT scammers will try to make you install some sort of program on your computer.
 This could be a coin (token) miner, an exchange application, an auto-trader bot, a wallet, or anything else (not necessarily) related to crypto.

 Once you do so, a whole variety of things could happen.
 I’ll give you an example by re-telling a story I’ve read on some cryptocurrency forums: